frelon/suse-elemental/docs/configuration-directory.md

 ##### NetworkManager Configurator

-The NetworkManager Configurator (`nmc`) is made available to the `configure-network.sh` script.
+The NetworkManager Configurator (`nmc`) is available for the `configure-network.sh` script.
 You can retrieve your `nmstate` configuration files in whatever way best suits your use case, and then use `nmc` to generate and apply the desired network state.

 *`configure-network.sh` example:*